Label ‘Waste Basket Boutique by Mars of Ashville, N.C.’

 The bonded fabric from which these dresses were made was stiff in nature, and the most successful style was the simple, sleeveless, collarless shift, a shape already popular at the time.
 This provided a canvas for some very bold images, such as extremely enlarged photographs or the op and pop art designs influenced by contemporary paintings.

-The short dress is printed with a simple two-colour abstract pattern, the long one (see ‘Additional Images’), a psychedelic pattern, its vividly-coloured, swirling motifs associated with the disorientating effects of hallucinatory drugs.
+This long dress is printed with with a psychedelic pattern, its vividly-coloured, swirling motifs associated with the disorientating effects of hallucinatory drugs, a short one seen as a Related Item, with a simple two-colour abstract pattern.

 Paper dresses were frequently used for commercial or political promotion.
 Magazine advertisements invited readers to collect coupons from their products in order to send away for dresses.
 In 1968, the names and images of American presidential candidates, Richard Nixon and Robert Kennedy, featured on dresses worn by their supporters.